How to Care for Your Bedding

 What to Avoid

-To maintain the premium quality of your Bedding, avoid powdered detergent, fabric softeners and bleaching agents because these coat and weaken the natural fibers.
-Also keep your Bedding away from household cleaners and personal care products that contain benzoyl peroxide or alpha hydroxy acids to prevent discoloration.
+To maintain the premium quality of your bedding, avoid harsh liquid and powdered detergents, fabric softeners, dryer sheets and bleaching agents because these coat and weaken the natural fibers.
+Also keep your bedding away from household cleaners and personal care products that contain benzoyl peroxide or alpha hydroxy acids to prevent discoloration.

 Washing and Drying